 In my next post I will talk about the importance of a frictionless credit origination and how modern credit decision engines have taken a much more important role in that experience.

 Changes in demographics, the economy and technology are forcing credit providers to raise the bar on how they originate credit.
-To meet the challenge, a new generation of ‘credit intelligence engines’ have emerged that reduce friction, embrace alternate data and empower risk teams to book better loans.
+To meet the challenge, a new generation of ‘credit model automation engines’ have emerged that reduce friction, embrace alternate data and empower risk teams to book better loans.